Cell Tower Lease FAQ’s…

 Here’s our insider secret to getting a cellular carrier interested in your site, revealed for the first time anywhere.
 First, pray to the gods of Radio Frequency.
 Then print up a dozen or so 18 inch x 24 inch “bandit signs” on your property that say in bold letters “I Want a Cell Tower On My Property.”
 Your neighbors will probably steal them, but keep them posted on your property in a visible area.
 If a site acquisition consultant happens to be driving that way, you should get a call.

-Steven Kazella is the President of AirWave Sites, a New Jersey-based Wireless Development firm.
-AirWave Telecom Property Management partners with property owners and building owners to develop cell towers and rooftop antenna sites with wireless carriers leveraging nearly 50 years combined wireless lease negotiation and cell site development experience.
+Steven Kazella is the President of AirWave Management, a leading wireless telecommunications consulting firm which assists property owners and building owners with cell tower leasing issues in the United States, leveraging nearly 50 years combined wireless lease negotiation and cell site development experience.